msihorg/srp-contents/README.md

 Use github [*Discussions*](../../discussions/categories/general) to discuss project and operational tops: Design, Marketing, Strategy, and Technology

 ## Purpose
-A react application to measure and verify the content size of goods.
+A react application to measure and verify the size of goods.
 The student scientists will validate the size information printed on the packaging.
 Does ice cream contain 12oz?

 ## Technology
 - Frontend: React